 My artistic practice is a collage of habits, colors, memories, tasks, rituals, and intentions.
 It intends to access memory—to open and retell.
 It is a song and a calling.
 It is the answer to my 7 year old self who casted spells in her bathtub..spells that dripped honey, affirmation, and the belief that magic lives in the marrow of our bones.
 This is the moment from the future she got a glimpse of that gave her the courage to continue to listen, to dream, and to feel.

-I began making these solos as responses to personal experiences and current events. if god left the lights on could we walk alone in the dark, my response to street harassment and societal constructs of femininity, has premiered in Pittsburgh, Philadelphia, NYC, and Houston.
-The piece, described as “a beautiful frustration of gender roles and our own collusion with the cages they create” (HoustonPress 2013), was the beginning of my choreographic career. n 2013, I had the opportunity to direct, produce, and choreograph a summer dance series, that’s what she said-- site specific vignettes found in the Garfield and East Liberty neighborhoods.
-This project was funded by The Pittsburgh Foundation and The Heinz Endowments’ Investing in Professional Artists: The Pittsburgh Region Artists Program.
-That summer at the Capital Fringe Festival an installment of that’s what she said was presented in Washington D.C.
+Since graduating Point Park University, I have had the wonderful opportunity to have had an extensive performance career in Pittsburgh, PA.
+I started as a company member with the, now no longer, Dance Alloy Theater, and then as a core collaborator with the STAYCEE PEARL dance project.
+Other folks I have had a chance to work with include; Attack Theater, Gia T. Cacalano, the Pillow Project, and the August Wilson Dance Ensemble.
+At that time, I began to make solos that acted as responses to personal experiences and current events. if god left the lights on could we walk alone in the dark, was my reflection on incidences of street harassment I had experienced.
+It has been performed in Pittsburgh and Philadelphia, PA, New York City, and Houston,TX.
+The piece, described as “a beautiful frustration of gender roles and our own collusion with the cages they create” (HoustonPress 2013), marked the beginning of my choreographic career. n 2013, I had the opportunity to direct, produce, and choreograph a summer dance series, that’s what she said-- site specific vignettes found in the Garfield and East Liberty neighborhoods.
+This project was funded by The Pittsburgh Foundation and The Heinz Endowments.
+That summer at the Capital Fringe Festival, an installment of that’s what she said was presented in Washington D.C.